YuKARLO15/Bulak-Smart-Connect-JS/README.md

 Note: You can also import the database from the folder "database" </br>
 Export it if you make any changes on the database and/or to ensure we have a backup to match the proper database on the latest iterations </br>
+Also ensure there is no personal information on the database before you export it, for our safety.
+Optionally, you can just export it without the data, only the schema. </br>

 ## Environment Setup